TITLE: A Very Merry Bromance (Bromance Book Club Series Book 5 of 5)

 Writing

-Like the previous books, Lyssa Kay Adams starts the story with a hilarious scene that will have your stomach in twists.
-The guys are taking a senior citizens’ aerobic class that’s kicking their athletic butts.
-Kudos to the author’s knack for pulling you in quickly with her sense of humor.
+Like the previous books, LK Adams starts the story with a hilarious scene that will have your stomach in twists (ie. the guys are taking a senior citizens’ aerobic class that’s kicking their athletic butts).

 The previous books emphasized the story-within-a-story format where the guys used their romance novel to progress the MCs’ relationship.
-But, in this one, the book was more of a conversational starter between the MCs and, as such, wasn’t necessary to me.
-I didn’t connect with the characters in that subplot as there was no conclusion and not enough time to be invested in them, but I loved this book too much to lower my rating because of this.
+But, in this one, the book was more of a conversational starter between the MCs.

 Conclusion